Bird Feeders: The Keys to Summer

 While a jelly jar feeder is a great bet for these choosy songsters, they'll also be very happy to pick apples, oranges or pears from one of our fruit feeders.

-And don't worry - each and every one of our feeders is made from American materials in American woodshops in Ohio, Indiana, and Pennsylvania.
+And don't worry - each and every one of our feeders is made from American materials in Amish woodshops in Ohio, Indiana, and Pennsylvania.
 These workers support their local communities in the same way they always have, with their commitment to quality and the pride they take in their work leading them to create pieces that last decades longer than anything else on the market.
 Each of our handmade bird feeders has a story, and it's a story that begins at home.

 So, gather the family and get ready to fill your garden with birdsong - summer is calling!
+Order one of our many American made bird feeders or bird house.
+You can reach one of our birding specialists at 1-941-867-2233.